 During the year, the Scheme's Investment Managers have invested the money in the Scheme in a range of assets with the aim of increasing their value over time and providing income.
-The Investment Managers follow an investment strategy set by the trustees, described in the Scheme's Statement of Investment Principles.
-As at 30 September 2020 the assets of the Scheme were invested under a strategy broadly as shown in the chart below.
-Since this date the Trustees have altered the investment strategy by moving some of the equities and corporate bonds into direct lending funds with further changes being considered on an ongoing basis.
+The Scheme's investment strategy also includes a significant level of interest rate and inflation hedging to protect the funding level against movements in interest rates and inflation.
+The investment strategy set by the Trustees, is described in the Scheme's Statement of Investment Principles.
+As at 30 September 2021 the assets of the Scheme were invested under a strategy broadly as shown in the chart below.
+Since this date the Trustees have made some changes - moving some of the equities, corporate bonds and diversified growth into direct lending funds, which are professionally managed funds in which a number of investors combine their capital which is used to provide debt finance to businesses.
+Further changes are being considered on an ongoing basis to maintain the security of members' benefits with the aim of ensuring that these are paid in full.